Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_mc00_cnano/pic32cmmc_smart_appliance_control/readme.md

 ## <a id="description"> </a>
 ## Description:

-> This application demonstrates a smart appliance control using BLE.
+> This application demonstrates  a smart control fan using BLE.
 The application connects through BM71 XPRO to Microchip Bluetooth Data (MBD) android mobile application via BLE (Bluetooth Low Energy).
 The BM71 XPRO uses a transparent service for data exchange with the android MBD mobile application.

-Based on the mobile application's commands, the fan connected to Fan click via the I2C interface is controlled.
+> Based on the mobile application's commands, the fan connected to Fan click via the I2C interface is controlled.
+The BLE commands has two different modes, one mode is temperature based fan control and another is BLE based command.
 The BM71 XPRO interfaces to the MCU over SERCOM - USART interface.

-> A fan is controlled by following the below commands:
+> A fan is controlled by following below commands:
+  1. **TEMP_CTRL** - Fan will be ran based on the environmental temperature.
+When the user chooses temperature based fan control mode, application reads the temperature values from a weather sensor displays on Eink display and controls a DC fan as mentioned below.
+    a.
+Temperature between 18 (64 F) to 25 (77 F) degree Celsius, the fan rotates at LOW speed.
+    b.
+Temperature between 26 (78 F) to 30 (86 F) degree Celsius, the fan rotates at MEDIUM speed.
+    c.
+Temperature is greater than 30 degree Celsius (86 F), the fan rotates at HIGH speed.
+    d.
+Temperature is less than 18 (64 F), the fan is switched OFF.
+    The application also prints the temperature values on a serial terminal using USART peripheral library
+  2. User can control the fan from the BLE based MBD app running on the connected smartphone by sending below commands.
-	1. **FAN_ON**     - To turn "On" the Fan with low speed.
+    a. **BLE_CTRL:FAN_ON**   - Turns "On" the fan with LOW speed.
-	2. **FAN_OFF**    - To turn "Off" the Fan.
+    b. **BLE_CTRL:FAN_OFF**  - Turns "Off" the fan.
-	3. **FAN_LOW**    - To run the fan with low speed.
+    c. **BLE_CTRL:FAN_LOW**  - Runs the fan with LOW speed.
-	4. **FAN_HIGH**   - To run the fan with high speed.
+    d. **BLE_CTRL:FAN_MID**  - Runs the fan with MEDIUM speed.
-	5. **FAN_MID**    - To run the fan with medium speed.
+    e. **BLE_CTRL:FAN_HIGH**	- Runs the fan with HIGH speed.

 ## Modules/Technology Used:
 - Peripheral Modules